50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-CodeCommit is a source control service provided in AWS that helps in hosting Git repositories safely and in a highly scalable manner.
-Using CodeCommit, one can eliminate the requirement of setting up and maintaining a source control system and scaling its infrastructure as per need.
-Next up on this AWS interview questions for DevOps, you need to take a quick look at Amazon EC2.
+CodeCommit is the source control service provided in AWS that helps in the hosting Git repositories safely and in the highly scalable manner.
+Using CodeCommit, one can eliminate requirement of setting up and maintaining the source control system and scaling its infrastructure as per need.

 Ans:

-Amazon EC2, or Elastic Compute Cloud as it is called, is a secure web service that strives to provide scalable computation power in the cloud.
-It is an integral part of AWS and is one of the most used cloud computation services out there, helping developers by making the process of Cloud Computing straightforward and easy.
+Amazon EC2, or Elastic Compute Cloud as it is called, is the secure web service that strives to provide the scalable computation power in the cloud.
+It is an integral part of the AWS and is one of the most used cloud computation services out there, helping the developers by making process of Cloud Computing straightforward and easy.

 16. What is Amazon S3 in AWS DevOps?